virtual sets and virtual studios for VFX, visual effects and more with Mosaic

 There exist many technical solutions for creating virtual sets and studios, but most of them include the following components:

-Optical or mechanical measurements are used in camera tracking to create a live stream of data describing the exact perspective of the camera.
+Optical or mechanical measurements create a live stream of data describing the exact perspective of the camera in camera tracking.

 Steps to creating and using virtual sets

-Hopefully at this point we all understand that a virtual set is basically the way in which actors can film in front of a flat backdrop but feel as if they are in an actual, real scene.
-The imagery which is displayed on those LED screens has to come from somewhere though, right?
+Hopefully, at this point, we all understand that a virtual set is basically the way in which actors can film in front of a flat backdrop but feel as if they are in an actual, real scene.
+The imagery on those LED screens has to come from somewhere, though, right?

 Who is behind creating virtual sets?

-There are several methods of achieving the images to be displayed on virtual set LED screens.
+There are several methods for displaying images on virtual set LED screens.

-The Mandalorian in particular used images and environments sourced from Unreal Engine – which is basically a library for super advanced, super real-time 3D creations.
-Up until now, this technology has been used mostly in the gaming industry for those almost-too realistic first player shooter games.
+The Mandalorian, in particular, used images and environments sourced from Unreal Engine.
+This library for super advanced, super real-time 3D creations is very helpful.
+Up until now, this technology was in the gaming industry for those almost-too-realistic first-person shooter games.

-But Mosaic cameras, with the highest resolution camera array in the world, are capable of collecting 3D environments at a much quicker and efficient manner than 3D graphic artists can create them.
+But Mosaic cameras, with the highest resolution camera array in the world, collect 3D environments faster and more efficiently than 3D graphic artists.

-With image capture abilities from a camera array which is expertly synchronized to collect a full 360-degree view of the surrounding area, film production has a brand new tool at their disposal.
+With image capture abilities from a camera array that is expertly synchronized to collect a full 360-degree view of the surrounding area, film production has a brand new tool at its disposal.
 They can effortlessly gather real-life data in almost no time at all, thereby reducing time and resources significantly.

 Check out some of these videos captured by the Mosaic Viking – the world’s highest resolution camera.